On 6/7/2016 2:39 PM, David Kirchner dekirchner(a)gmail.com

 to suggest other tunes in their repertoire that are in the ballpark.

-I would be wary of providing sheet music; even if you give them the
+I would be wary of providing sheet music; even if you

 perfect tune, what they will play may sound nothing like what you are